 The winner is the first team that runs out of shooters.

 For this game, everybody needs to have a ball and everybody needs to stand in line.
 There is a marked place from where the player is shooting.
-If the first player misses the shoot, he needs to go and rebound the ball and make a put back because the next player can shoot and if he scores before the put-back, then the player that missed first goes out of the game.
-The winner is a last man standing.
+If the first player misses the shoot, he needs to go and rebound the ball and make a put-back because the next player can shoot and if he scores before the put-back, then the player that missed first goes out of the game.
+The winner is the last man standing.

-Fun shooting games or any joyful drill is really going to help your young basketball players develop a love for the game.
-And with that love, the sense for getting better and the sense for improvement is going to boost them to easier accept all of those hard drills that are much needed if they want to become good players.
+Fun shooting games or any joyful drill are really going to help your young basketball players develop a love for the game.
+And with that love, the sense of getting better and the sense of improvement is going to boost them to easier accept all of those hard drills that are much needed if they want to become good players.

 Our job is to teach them fundamentals, but our purpose is to teach them to love basketball.